UP | HOME

 For minor and major releases

 When doing a minor or major release, the main branch should be merged into the bugfix branch.
+Before the merge, all the changes from Emacs upstream should be ported to bugfix (see Synchronization Org and upstream Emacs).

 :package-version tags should be added to new and changed defcustom statements as needed.
 If a statement also contains :version tag, it should be removed in favor of :package-version.